 There are lots of different types of printers available, which can make it really tricky to decide which is right for you.
 It’s worth first noting that the printer market moves very slowly, so don't be afraid of buying last year's model.

 Inkjet vs Laser

 These are the two main printing technologies.
 An inkjet printer sprays tiny dots of ink onto paper and are generally cheaper than laser printers (though you may pay more in cartridges in the long run).

 Laser printers, on the other hand, use a powdered ink called toner.
 The paper gets electronically charged to attract the ink into position.
 It's then fused with heat onto the page.
 Laser printers work best for text and generally for printing quickly at high volume.

-In terms of colour printing, inkjet printers can product high quality images but are usually slower.
+In terms of colour printing, inkjet printers can produce high-quality images but are usually slower.
 Colour laser printers, while faster than inkjets are more expensive to buy.